Article Table Of Contents

 /10

-Population: 143,332
+Population: 44,356

-Median Home Value: $215,498 (15th worst)
+Median Home Value: $216,310 (14th worst)

-Median Income: $59,660 (11th worst)
+Median Income: $71,233 (13th worst)

-More on Spring Branch: Data
+More on Medical: Data

-- High unemployment (Less jobs)
+• High unemployment (Less jobs)

-- Low median income (Less pay)
+• Low median income (Less pay)

-- Low population density (No things to do)
+• Low population density (No things to do)

-- Low home values (No one's willing to pay to live here)
+• Low home values (No one’s willing to pay to live here)

 Then, we ranked each neighborhood in Houston, Texas for each of these criteria from worst to best.

-Next, we averaged the individual rankings for each criteria into a "Worst Score".
+Next, we averaged the individual rankings for each criterion into a “Worst Score.”

-Read on below to learn more about these terrible places around Houston to live.
-Or skip to the end to see the list of all 26 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 26 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around Houston

-Well there you have it -- the worst of the neighborhoods in Houston with Far North landing at the bottom of the pack.
+Well, there you have it — the worst of the neighborhoods in Houston with Far North landing at the bottom of the pack.

-As we mentioned earlier, the neighborhoods in Houston aren't all bad.
+As mentioned earlier, the neighborhoods in Houston aren’t all bad.
 West University takes the cake as the best place to live in Houston.

 We ranked the neighborhoods from worst to best in the chart below.